NullArray/NetSet/README.md

 ### Note
 Tested on Ubuntu 19.04

+The Python invocations to launch the web resources provided with NetSet are in 2.7 Syntax.
+If your OS doesn't have Python2.7 changing the invocation from `python -m webbrowser URL` to `python3 -m webbrowser URL` should remdy any compatibility issues, should you come across them in this regard.

 I plan on expanding this tool in the future with even more OPSEC related resources and/or operations.

 Should you happen to come across a bug or have any questions regarding this tool.